Animated Movie Review: Justice League: New Frontier (2008)

 My Grade: A

-DC Comics went all out with an all-star voice cast, something they don’t do any more with their animated movies.
+DC Comics went all out with an all-star voice cast, something they don’t do with future animated movies.
 It’s a shame because they had a lot of television stars lending their talents to this movie and it’s also unique because it doesn’t happen anymore with their animated films.

 The story is fantastic, the art and animation style still holds up and it’s a unique look for the film that none of the other DC Comics animated movies have done since.